 - (b) In accordance with the Global Agreement entered into between the Agency, the County, and the City, the Agency is committed to provide an annual contribution of \$2,000,000 to Museum Park's capital expenditure fund, payable commencing on the date of substantial completion of the park component of the project through 2030.
-During the fiscal year ended September 30, 2019, the Agency did not make any contribution to the City, as the project, as anticipated in the 2007 Global Agreement, was never completed.
-However, during fiscal year 2018 and 2019 the Agency has been working in conjunction with the City and County to reach a settlement to finalize all payments for the Museum Park Project for the mutual benefit of all parties consistent with Chapter 163 of Florida Statutes.
-An Amendment to the Global Agreement and Second Amendment to the Interlocal Agreement is currently awaiting approval at the County. - (c) Also as part of the Global Agreement, the Agency agreed to fund the City's portion of the Port Tunnel project upon substantial completion.
+During the fiscal year ended September 30, 2020, the Agency did not make any contribution to the City, as the project, as anticipated in the 2007 Global Agreement, was never completed.
+However, during fiscal year ended September 30, 2020, the County approved an Amendment to the Global Agreement in which the Agency will be contributing a one-time payment amounted of \$28,000,000 to the Museum Park after said project is accepted and incorporated in the City's Capital Improvement Plan.
+Nevertheless, this amendment still awaits to be ratified by the Agency as well as the City. - (c) Also as part of the Global Agreement, the Agency agreed to fund the City's portion of the Port Tunnel project upon substantial completion.
 On October 25, 2012, the Agency's Board authorized the issuance of an annual grant to the City, in an amount equal to the total principal (up to \$50 million) and interest on the debt issued by the City to fund its portion of the Port Tunnel project, and further authorized the Executive Director to execute a Port Tunnel Interlocal and Grant Agreement with the City.
 Payments on the grant started in fiscal year 2013 and will continue through fiscal year 2030, and are pledged by tax increment funds.
-During the fiscal year ended September 30, 2019, payments made on the grant to the City totaled \$4,252,000.
+During the fiscal year ended September 30, 2020, payments made on the grant to the City totaled \$4,231,000. - (d) On October 30, 2019, the Board passed a resolution authorizing the Agency to rebate to a grantee the tax increment finance ("TIF") revenues generated only from the development by the grantee of the 17th Street Apartment Project in an amount not to exceed 95% of the TIF collected from the project annually or \$420,000 annually, whichever is less, per year until 2030, or until 2047 if the life of the Agency is extended to 2047, for a total amount not to exceed \$8,471,238, with payment to commence upon substantial completion of the project.
+As of September 30, 2020, the project was not substantially complete. - (e) On September 24, 2020, the Board passed a resolution authorizing the Agency to rebate to a grantee the TIF revenues generated by the development of the grantee's project in an amount not to exceed 95% of the TIF collected from the project annually until 2030, or until 2047 if the life of the Agency is extended to 2047, for a total amount not to exceed \$12,935,675, with payment to commence upon substantial completion of the project.
+As of September 30, 2020, the project was not substantially complete. - (e) On September 24, 2020, the Board passed a resolution approving a project grant in the amount of \$9,900,000 with a developer, derived from the Series 2018B Loan and the Agency's fiscal year 2020/2021 mandatory affordable housing budget subject to a reverter.
+As of September 30, 2020, the grant had not yet been paid to the developer.